Karaoke-as-a-Service/tone-deaf-tools/README.md

 ## Typical Workflows

-All of the tools read files from your disk, do something with them and, if applicable, write changed content back to the disk, into th same file.
-If they write, they also provid a `--dry-run` to disable that step.
+All of the tools read files from your disk, do something with them and, if applicable, write changed content back to the disk, into the same file.
+If they write, they also provide a `--dry-run` to disable that step.
 All commands support a list of files as command line arguments, so you can process multiple files easily.